bluescan/libgamepad/README.md

 C++11 library for crossplatform gamepad hooking.
 Supports DirectInput, Xinput and the Linux joystick API

+## Changes in Fork

+Staying compliant with LGPL since using this in an ISC-licensed (similar to MIT) project.
+Changes include:
+* Disable linking with DirectInput on Windows to reduce static library size.
+* Turn on optimizations in RELEASE.
+* Remove the in-library debug output.
+The changes aren't clean enough to warrant a PR, so made the fork to keep them publicly available.

 ## Compiling
 ```
 $ git clone https://github.com/univrsal/libgamepad